Collective Magnetic Excitations in a Photo-excited Electron-doped Cuprate Superconductor

-We pumped the system with 400 nm laser pulses (see \textbf{Methods}).
-With a photon energy of approximately 3.1 eV, the pump is capable of inducing an electronic transition across the optical charge transfer gap \cite{Moskvin2011}, leading to a possible transient modification of the electron-doping concentration at the Fermi level (\textit{i.e.} photo-doping).
-Simultaneously, the pump's electric field drives itinerant charge carriers across the short-ranged antiferromagnetic (AFM) background, which impacts the magnetic degrees of freedom.
-Consequently, a substantial variation in spin and charge collective excitations is anticipated.
-To characterize these variations, we tracked the time evolution of the paramagnons and plasmons across the Brillouin zone using trRIXS at the Cu $L$-edge.
-As a baseline, Fig.~\ref{fig:Equilibrium}\textbf{b} shows RIXS intensity as a function of energy loss $E_L$ and momentum transfer $q_{\parallel}$ along the Cu-O bond direction (\textit{i.e.} the $h$-direction) taken with X-ray FEL pulses well before the time zero.
-Dispersive paramagnons are evident, emanating from the zone center ($q_\parallel=0$) toward the zone boundary ($q_\parallel=0.5$) with a bandwidth of approximately 400 meV.
-Additionally, another branch of rapidly dispersing charge modes, acoustic plasmons\,\cite{Hepting2018}, can be resolved near the zone center at 0.2\,eV.
-These spectra are consistent with previous static RIXS measurements using the x-rays from synchrotron light sources\,\cite{Lee2014,Ishii2014,Hepting2018}.
+Fig.~\ref{fig:Equilibrium} shows the RIXS intensity as a function of energy loss $E_L$ and momentum transfer $q_{\parallel}$ along the Cu–O bond direction (\textit{i.e.}, the $h$-direction), measured with X-ray FEL pulses before time zero, defined as the arrival time of the pump pulse at the sample.
+Dispersive paramagnons are evident, emanating from the zone center ($q_{\parallel}=0$) toward the zone boundary ($q_{\parallel}=0.5$) with a bandwidth of approximately 400 meV.
+In addition, another branch of rapidly dispersing charge modes, acoustic plasmons\,\cite{Hepting2018, Lin2020}, can be resolved near the zone center.
+These spectra are consistent with previous static RIXS measurements using X-rays from synchrotron light sources\,\cite{Lee2014,Ishii2014,Hepting2018,Lin2020}.